Mediashare/Spider/modules/README.md

 ```

 ## Use DomCrawler
+### Create own module to execute actions when the crawler scraps a webpage.
+#### Requierements
+- The name of your class needs to be the same as the name of the .php file.
+- The entry point for executing modules is the run() function, so it is mandatory to have a run() function in your module.

+Spider executes the run() function public when the webpage has just been crawled.
+So you can use the DomCrawler.
 ### Documentation
 DomCrawler is symfony component for DOM navigation for HTML and XML documents.
-You can retrieve documentation [Here](https://symfony.com/doc/current/components/dom_crawler.html#usage).
+You can retrieve [Documentation Here](https://symfony.com/doc/current/components/dom_crawler.html#usage).
 ### Exemple
 ```php
 // ./modules/Links.php